Friends of Coppell Nature Park

 WHO ARE WE?

-The Friends of Coppell Nature Park (FCNP) has been working in city of Coppell for over 25 years.
-We worked with students and the city to establish the Coppell Nature Park (CNP).
-Today, our 3-pronged mission revolves around (1) park maintenance, (2) environmental education, and (3) prairie land conservation.
+The Friends of Coppell Nature Park (FCNP) has been working in city of Coppell for over 25 years, with student-led service learning to help the city to establish the Coppell Nature Park (CNP).
+Our 3-pronged mission revolves around (1) prairie land restoration/conservation, (2) environmental education, and (3) park maintenance.

 (2) Education:

-We design the nature education programming for 2 Saturdays each month.
-Our volunteers take visitors on guided hikes through park on the 1st Saturday of each month.
-Themes for the hikes include 'Hike with your dog', 'Pollinators Hike', 'Wildflowers Hike', 'Arbor Day Hike', 'Colors of the rainbow Hike' and so much more.
+On the 1st Saturday of each month, our volunteers take visitors on guided hikes.
+Themes for the hikes include 'Hike with your dog', 'Wildflowers Hike', 'Arbor Day Hike', and so much more.

-On the 2nd Saturday, we invite naturalists, paleontologists, birders, environmentalists, entomologists, UNT research scholars and more to conduct lectures and workshops at the Biodiversity Education Center (BEC) on their area of expertise.
-These lectures and workshops provide advanced training for Texas Master Naturalists as well as introduction to the topic for young children, families and students.
+On the 2nd Saturday, we invite naturalists, paleontologists, birders, entomologists, PHD students to conduct lectures and workshops at the park.
+These lectures and workshops are open to all age and experience levels.

 Here are the people behind FCNP discussing our legacy on our 20th anniversary: